SMerrony/aghast/README.md

 Similarly, you can replace a value with `"!!CONSTANT!!"` and it will be fetched from the `constants.toml` file.
 This could be especially useful in Automations, where values could be reused several times.

-Currently, secrets and constants are supported for string, integer and floating-point values.
+Currently, secrets and constants are supported for string, integer and floating-point values; they are not supported by all Integrations yet.

 ## Running